Skip to cookie consent Skip to main content

 An older woman with her hand on her chest.

 Heart disease is the leading cause of death for women in the United States, but research shows that 44% of women aren’t aware of their potential risk.
-Malissa J. Wood, MD, a Mass General Brigham cardiologist, describes how heart disease can be different for women than men, and how women can lower their risk of developing it.
-Dr. Wood is co-director of the Corrigan Women’s Heart Health Program at Massachusetts General Hospital where she treats patients with heart disease.
+Nandita Scott, MD, a Mass General Brigham cardiologist, describes how heart disease can be different for women than men, and how women can lower their risk of developing it.
+Dr. Scott is co-director of the Corrigan Women’s Heart Health Program at Massachusetts General Hospital, where she treats patients with heart disease.

 What makes heart disease different for women than it is for men?

 Instead, chest pain in women can be caused by heart attacks that aren’t caused by blocked arteries.
-Women also may have chest pain when the heart doesn’t receive enough blood flow, or when they have heart spasms due to emotional stress or cold temperatures.
+Women also may have chest pain when the heart doesn’t receive enough blood flow, or when they have heart spasms due to emotional stress or from cold temperatures.
+For example, cold weather can affect heart health in winter.

 What are the symptoms of heart disease in women?